coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Recent Arrests in Colorado?

-Information about recent arrests made in Colorado may be available on a county sheriff's website.
-For example, the Weld County Sheriff's Office provides a Daily Arrest Report tool that can be accessed with a last name, first name, or arrest date to find arrests made in the county from February 14, 2006, to the day prior to one's search.
+Information about recent arrests made in Colorado by contacting the appropriate county sheriff or using any of the online resources on their website.
+For example, the Weld County Sheriff's Office provides a Daily Arrest Report tool that can be accessed by entering the last name, first name, or arrest date to find arrests made in the county from February 14, 2006, to the day before one's search.
 Meanwhile, the Boulder County Sheriff's Office provides information about recent arrests in its Daily Booking Report (only covers arrests for a particular day), and the Larimer County Sheriff's Office offers a Booking Report that shows arrest information within the last three days.
+Individuals can typically query an arresting agency directly for its daily arrest logs.

 Are Colorado Arrest Records Free?